novaramedia/nm-stylus-library/README.md

 This is the single source of truth for NM web design system in code.

+## Dependencies

+This library uses the Meyer css reset and Modern-normalise.css to create a consistent reset base for styling.
+The Meyer reset will probably not change from v2 ever again.
+However Modern-normalise.css might update at some point.
+That project had 2 updates in 2024 so the pace of change is likely to be slow.
+We need to check and potentially update the file every 6 months or so.

 ## Releases

 There are 2 flows for releases to this library: